Frequently Asked Questions

 How it works

 Carbon Equity funds typically have a duration of 10-13 years, just like the private equity funds Carbon Equity invests in.
 During the first 3-5 years, these funds invest part of the money into startup and scaleup companies.
-The remaining years they use to continue investing in, grow and sell these companies.
+The remaining years they use to continue investing in, growing and selling these companies.

 If you invest with Carbon Equity, you commit money for the full lifetime of the fund.
 That doesn’t mean you don’t see any money back before the end date.
 Any time a portfolio company is sold or goes public, you receive your share of the proceeds.
-On average, you get your initial investment back within 5-7 years, and your additional proceeds come in the years after.
+It is expected that, on average, you get your initial investment back within 5-7 years, and further distributions in the years thereafter.

-- Request more info: On each fund page you can request more information about our investing strategy and the diligence done on each underlying fun
+- Request fund info: On each fund page you can request more information about our investing strategy and the diligence done on each underlying fun

-- Request allocation (invest): Once you decide to sign up, you must fill out the reservation to invest form.
+- Reserve your investment: Once you decide to sign up, you must fill out the reservation to invest form.
 The reservation form is non-binding.

 Cash outflows: Depending on the amount you commit, you will have a single upfront capital call (the full amount) or have several capital calls spread out over the years.
 See “How and when do I need to transfer my investment?”.

 Cash inflows: Typically, funds will start to exit companies (e.g. sell their ownership shares) after 5 years, and the cash proceeds will be distributed to you periodically.
-On average, you will have received proceeds equal to your initial investment after 5-7 years and you will receive incremental profits in the years thereafter.
+It is expected that, on average, you will have received proceeds equal to your initial investment after 5-7 years and you will receive incremental distributions in the years thereafter.

-J-curve: If you look at the typical pattern of cash flows in a venture capital or private equity fund, they resemble a J-curve.
+J-curve: If you look at the typical pattern in a venture capital or private equity fund, it resembles a J-curve.
 Private equity funds tend to post negative returns in the initial years as a result of investment costs, management fees and a not yet mature investment portfolio.
 Then, they post increasing returns in later years when the investments mature.

-Target returns will differ per fund.
-Portfolio Funds are well diversified and aim to return 2-2.5x your invested capital over the lifetime of the fund (10-15% net IRR).
+Target returns will differ per fund depending on the risk profile of the underlying assets the fund invests in.
+Our Portfolio Funds are well diversified and aim to return 1.5-2.5x your invested capital over the lifetime of the fund (8-15% net IRR).

-Fund reporting: Customers receive a financial overview of the fund bi-annually, including total capital invested and fund performance.
+Fund reporting: Customers receive a financial overview of the fund every quarter, including capital account statements, commitment summaries, contextual details from our investment team and fund performance.

-Investment dashboard (Beta): The investment dashboard offers access to an overview of all your investments, a continuous stream of portfolio company milestones and updates and more background reading on how can solve the climate challenge.
+Investment dashboard: The investment dashboard offers access to an overview of all your investments, a continuous stream of portfolio company milestones and updates and more background reading on how we can solve the climate challenge.

 No, you cannot select specific companies to invest in on the Carbon Equity platform.
 Through Carbon Equity you invest in a fund managed by a team of expert investors.
 You will be invested in the entire portfolio of a fund.
-You can decide to focus on a specific investment area within climate tech (such as agri-food or growth equity) by selecting a Direct Fund rather than a Portfolio Fund.
 By investing in multiple companies your investment is more diversified, lowering the risk of losing your initial investment.

 Investors pay two layers of fees.
-Fund managers will typically charge a 2% management fee annually.
+Fund managers of the funds we invest into will typically charge a 1.5%-2% management fee annually.
 Most funds will initially charge this over the committed amount and after the investment period (3-5 years) charge over the amount of capital that is actually invested.
 Funds will also typically take 20% of the returns, in excess of a certain minimum hurdle rate (typically 8% return per annum).

-Carbon Equity charges a 1% setup + 0.4%-0.75% annual management fee on top of this to enable access, select the right funds and handle the administration for you.
+Carbon Equity charges a 1% setup and 0.3%-1.1% annual management fee to enable access, select the right funds and handle the administration for you.

 Who can invest?

-Yes, investors from around the world invest with Carbon Equity.
+Yes, except for our Access to Climate Tech Fund II.
+Investors from around the world invest with Carbon Equity.
 Some countries may require that investors meet Accredited or Qualified Investor criteria.
 Such criteria require that you have a minimum net worth, a certain level of annual income or professional experience working as an investor.
 These criteria will differ per country.
+Until we have requested specific access to a country, the Access to Climate Tech Fund II is restricted to Dutch residents only.

 Climate investing

 Carbon Equity invests in high-growth climate tech companies.
 These are companies developing products and/or services that are part of the solution to reaching net-zero CO2 emissions.
-Like next-generation solar panels, plant-based cheese, zero-carbon fuel for aviation, and carbon accounting platforms.
+Like next-generation solar panels, fermented proteins, zero-carbon fuel for aviation, and geothermal energy generation.
 You can find all our portfolio companies here.

 There are seven sectors that Carbon Equity invests in: energy, industry, agrifood, transportation, buildings, carbon control and enablers.
 Each of these sectors have a critical role to play to get to net-zero CO2 emissions.